nicusX/kotlin-event-sourcing-example/README.md

 The "message bus" publishing Events to all Event Handlers (only Projections here) is in-memory, but asynchronous.

-Read Models are asynchronously updated and only eventually consistent with the state of the aggregates, as in a real, distributed system.
-Even though the latency is, in this case, negligible (it is possible to simulate a latency).
+The Query side of the system is updated asynchronously and only eventually consistent with the state of the aggregates.
+As it is in real, distributed CQRS system.
+Though, in this case, latency is negligible (it is possible to simulate an higher latency).

-The model supports a form of optimistic consistency to protect from concurrent changes to an Aggregate by multiple clients.
+The Write model supports a form of optimistic consistency to protect from concurrent changes to an Aggregate.
-Each Command contains the version of aggregate it is expected to be applied to.
+Read Models provide the version of Aggregates and Commands contain the version of Aggregate they are expected to be applied to.

 The design follows a classic DDD, very OOP and not much functional, style.
 Exceptions are used as signal for expected conditions, like a business rule violation.
 There is room of improvement here, but it would require introducing some functional library like [Arrow](https://arrow-kt.io).

-Most of the code is blocking, with the exception of the "event bus".
-Again, there is room of improvement here.
+The Write side of the system is completely synchronous and blocking.

-## Why SpringBoot?
+### Why SpringBoot?

 Because I am lazy ;) and I do not want to spend to time with the boilerplate and my focus here is different